Xavi.app Operations Manual (outdated)

 -

-loads afterward, latent bans are not present in the kernel firewall. -
+fail2banstarts early in the boot sequence; ifnftablesloads afterward, latent bans are not present in the kernel firewall. -

 This service guarantees bans are re-applied after the nftables ruleset is fully loaded.